 The second annual GEEKcon event was when the University’s Communication and Journalism Department and TV-10 saw an opportunity to offer some of their resources.
 This included TV-10’s sponsorship, technology, advertisements, and more.
 As well as the Communications and Journalism professor Nicole Schultz and an entire class of students from the Communication and Journalism Department enrolled in CJ: 351 Strategic Event Planning.
 Geekcon offers an opportunity for students within the CJ Department, specifically enrolled in CJ:351, to gain experiences and communications skills by watching and working with three different event planning teams.
 These teams consist of (1) Recruitment & Programming Team; (2) Publicity & Promotion Team; and the (3) Hospitality Team.
 Mattison said “This changed everything, from a one-person idea to a group endeavor.
 The show was opened to more ideas and it showed with almost all areas of the event growing and expanding.
 The gaming connection was enhanced greatly, as was the organization and the running of the show.”

 GEEKcon, TV-10, and the CJ Departments on-going collaborative efforts is an example of the epitome of “The Power of [AND]!”
 Schutz states “Having worked with Rob Mattison and Matt Peterson on this front going on three years, and now having Mike Gehrke join us, I am increasingly inspired to find ways to make connections across the university with colleagues as well as introduce Blugolds to off-campus connections I’ve work diligently to cultivate since I started here at UWEC in the Department of Communication & Journalism [AND] the Women’s, Gender, & Sexuality Studies Program 2007.
 I think EVERYONE can find their place with GEEKcon, whether as a planner, guest, artist/vendor/performer, or attendee…GEEKcon.IS.FOR.YOU.”
-GEEKcon was inspired and created to be “The Power of [AND]”.
-It allows everyone in the community to express their [AND] by sharing hobbies and passions and being recognized for them.
+It allows everyone in the community to share their hobbies and passions and be recognized for them.